 The extension of copyright-like rights such as this new ancillary right needs to be opposed.
 Granting publishers a new right without any evidence that this will achieve its stated goal will set a dangerous precedent.
 The press publishers right should, thus, be removed from the proposed Directive in its entirety.
 The existing problem can be addressed by observing a legal presumption that press publishers are entitled to enforce the rights over the works or other subject matter that are licensed to them.

-Even if insubstantial parts would be excluded, the right would last only for one year, and journalists would be entitled to receive compensation the new publishers right could not be justified.
-A new right would very likely fail to increase publisher revenues, while it will decrease competition and innovation in the delivery of news, thereby limiting access to information for internet users in the EU.
+None of this justifies the introduction of an entirely new right that will very likely fail to increase publisher revenues, while it will decrease competition and innovation in the delivery of news, thereby limiting access to information for internet users in the EU.

 There is no separate ancillary right for press publishers in the InfoSoc Directive.
 But advocates arguing against the introduction of Article 11 have pointed to existing regulation that would rely on a presumption that publishers are the rights holders, thus making it easier for these entities as the copyright holders “to conclude licences and to seek application of the measures, procedures and remedies.”
 The framing draws from Directive 2004/48/EC on the enforcement of intellectual property rights, and already provides a robust legal framework for the protection of content without the negative aspects of introducing a new right.